MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 Once you have an account, you can select a **Title** (either the one we created, or one of your own) to follow along.
 Each **Title** has its own **Game Manager**, which covers the following sections:

 - **Dashboard** - An overview of the performance of your title.
 - **Players** - **Settings** and **Data** pertaining to your individual players, including player segmentation.
 - **Economy** - **Settings** and **Data** pertaining to virtual items, stores, currencies and **Loot** distribution, and coupons.
-- **Leaderboards** - Configures leaderboard settings, and view current rankings.
+- **Leaderboards** - Configure leaderboard settings, and view current rankings.
-- **Multiplayer** - Configures server hosting, and viewing of match records.
+- **Multiplayer** - Configure server hosting, and view match records.
-- **Content** - Manages the content for your game - including news, remote configuration, and files.
+- **Content** - Manage the content for your game - including news, remote configuration, and files.
-- **Automation** - Features the server-side logic for your game - including scriptings, rules, and tasks.
-Sets trigger actions, based on the events from your title.
+- **Automation** - Configure the server-side logic for your game - including scriptings, rules, and tasks.
+Trigger actions based on the events from your title.
-- **Analytics** - Displays reports and event data for your game, and configures how data is routed to other systems.
+- **Analytics** - View reports and event data for your game, and configure how data is routed to other systems.
 - **Add-ons** - This is the control center for managing partner integrations.
 - **Settings** - Displays the **Settings** and **Data** pertaining to the selected title.
 - **Admin** - Contains the **Billing** and **Audit** history.